Yann-Leray/acc-in-sprop/README.md

 For VSCode integration, there should be an "args" setting in the extension to pass additional command-line arguments.
 For Proof General, there should be a variable called PG-prog-args to pass the flag (not tested).
 In any case, ensure you are using the prototype and not falling back to another installation of Rocq.

+## Formalisation

+The formalisation is contained in the repository linked in submodule [rocq-formalisation](https://github.com/thiagofelicissimo/acc-in-sprop).
+Details on how to compile it or how to browse its theorems online are available [in its README file](https://github.com/thiagofelicissimo/acc-in-sprop/blob/main/README.md).